What is DAB radio?

 So, what makes it an appealing option to customers who already have FM radio in their lives?

 When DAB radio first emerged in the UK marketplace, it was intended to solve the problems that FM and AM wavelengths had.
-For example, the main reason that many people started switching over to DAB in recent years is that there are more channels available.

 FM only has a limited bandwidth available to it.
-Additionally, for FM stations to work well, they need to be quite far apart so that there’s no interference in your sound quality.
+Additionally, for FM stations to work well, they need to be quite far apart so there’s no interference in your sound quality.
 That means that you’ll probably only be able to find about 15 stations in a single area.

 There could be as many as 60 stations connected to a single broadcasting tower.